Coordination Event Detection and Initiator Identification in Time Series Data: Results

 \subsection{Identifying leaders}

-In each simulation, we have the label of the true leader (and select the first individual as `leader' in the random model).
-For each of the 100 simulation trials, our method identifies the `leader' as the individual with maximum \emph{support}, according to Equation \ref{eq:LeaderSup}.
-This is the individual ranked first most frequently over the $20$ coordination events.
-For each model, we set $\lambda$ threshold at the mean of the density $d(G_k)$.
-We report the `precision' as the fraction of correctly identified leaders.
+In each simulation, we have the label of the true initiator(s).
+For each of the simulation trials, our method identifies the `initiator' and `rank ordered lists' (see Section~\ref{EvalSec}).
+We set a window size $\omega$ by the TWIN heuristic \cite{sulo2010meaningful} on the network density, window shift size $\delta = 0.1\omega$, and the $\lambda$ threshold at the mean of the network density time series $\mathrm{d}(t)$.

-Table \ref{SimPredictTB} reports precision over all synthetic model simulations.
-PageRank performs best at identifying the leader of the group across all (non-random) simulation models.
-This follows our intuition that there is a higher order structure to leadership where directed paths through the network are meaningful.

-Table \ref{SimPredictTB} shows that Velocity Convex Hull (VCH) correctly identifies leadership in Dictatorship Model (DM) and Hierarchical Model (HM) simulations.
-This is because the leader moves first by the design of each model, which is sufficient for a consistent first ranking.
-In the Linear Threshold Model (LT), the leader only starts moving in the pre-coordination interval after `infection', therefore velocity is more uniform across the population and, thus, poor at ranking.
-Position Convex Hull (PCH) performs fairly well for recovering the leader.
-In all models, the leader emerges at the front of the group after some time.
-How the group is organized prior to emerging determines the `noise' in this ranking.

-We also test our framework's ability to distinguish heterogeneous leadership.
-Figure \ref{fig:localLeadershipEvents} illustrates a slight variation of the Dictatorship Model (DM), where the individual $i$ is the leader for interval $j$ when $j=i$ (e.g. along the diagonal).
-We correctly identify leaders of \emph{all} intervals using PageRank rank ordering.
-On an aggregated static network, all individuals are indistinguishable by PageRank.